zwoefler/Investment_Sheet_LaTeX/README.md

 [X] Reduce the borders of the page to (t,r,b,l) 1cm, 1cm, 1cm, 1.5cm
 [X] Remove the page number
-[X] Remove the "Figure 1:" standar caption from a chart caption [ ]
+[X] Remove the "Figure 1:" standar caption from a chart caption

+### Class
+[X] Create class file
+[ ] Add required structure minimum
+[ ] Make reuasable tempaltes for piecharts, SWOT, Special-notes...
+[ ] Segment and use classes for the individual elements on the page (Header, Infosection, Piecharts, Story, S W O and T of the analysis, etc.)

+# ToDos Webdev
+[ ] Build application that can write LaTeX
+[ ]